microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 > Several PSRule keywords such as `Exists` and `AllOf` can supplement PowerShell to quickly build out rules that are easy to read.

-In `resources.json` one of our example Azure Storage has a property `Properties.supportsHttpsTrafficOnly` as shown in a brief extract below, which will be how our rule will pass `$True` or fail `$False` Azure resources that we throw at it.
+In `resources.json` one of our example storage accounts has a property `Properties.supportsHttpsTrafficOnly` as shown below, which will be how our rule will pass `$True` or fail `$False` Azure resources that we throw at it.

 ```json
 {